 Applications using Power BI Embedded allow users to consume content stored on Power BI Embedded capacity.

 Power BI Embedded recently released a new version, called Embedded Gen2.
-Embedded Gen2 will simplify the management of embedded capacities, and improve the Power BI Embedded experience.
+Embedded Gen2 simplifies the management of embedded capacities, and improves the Power BI Embedded experience.
 For more information, see Power BI Embedded Generation 2.

 Power BI Premium

 Power BI Premium is geared toward enterprises who want a complete BI solution that provides a single view of its organization, partners, customers, and suppliers.

 Power BI Premium is a SaaS product that allows users to consume content through mobile apps, internally developed apps, or at the Power BI portal (Power BI service).
 This enables Power BI Premium to provide a solution for both internal and external customer facing applications.

 Each capacity offers a selection of SKUs, and each SKU provides different resource tiers for memory and computing power.
 The type of SKU you require, depends on the type of solution you wish to deploy.

 To understand which workloads are supported for each tier, refer to the Configure workloads in a Premium capacity article.

 To plan and test your capacity, use these links:

 Power BI Embedded is shipped with an A SKU.